panteamihai/playground-async/README.md

 ### Remove duplication in view models by introducing [a base class]

+## First wins, early bailout
+* Cancel all running tasks when the first one is ready
+* Cancel all running tasks if a validation on one's result fails

+### Introduce [a base for all WhenAny] operations

 [Reporting Progress from Async Tasks]: <https://blog.stephencleary.com/2012/02/reporting-progress-from-async-tasks.html>
 [incremental]: <https://blog.stephencleary.com/2012/02/reporting-progress-from-async-tasks.html>
 [clearing the Windows file cache]: <https://stackoverflow.com/questions/478340/clear-file-cache-to-repeat-performance-testing>